4th-earth/site-fourth-earth/site-raw/content.md

 |7        |No dice!        |Impossible, if not reduced |1                |
 |Infinite |non-applicable |Impossible                    |0                |

+### Official Modifications: Difficulty Ratings

 ## Dice pools

 Dice Pools are a collection of dice.
 The sides of the dice in the pool is determined by the [Difficulty Rating](#difficulty-rating-table) of the Action.
 The number of dice in the pool is determined by the number of [Proficiency Ranks](#proficiency-ranks) applied to the Action.

-Dice Pools:

-- MUST have at least 1 die regardless of Difficulty Rating or Proficiency Ranks; referred to as the base die.
+- Dice Pools MUST have at least 1 die regardless of Difficulty Rating or Proficiency Ranks; referred to as the base die.
 - Rolling 1 on a single die in the Dice Pool MUST represent successful completion of the action.
-- SHOULD NOT exceed 5 dice, which keeps the pool manageable and allows room for additional dice to facilitate things like critical success, failure, or both.
+- Dice Pools SHOULD NOT exceed 5 dice, which keeps the pool manageable and allows room for additional dice to facilitate things like critical success, failure, or both.

 <details>
 <summary>Vanilla implementation</summary>